Mitra Ahadi; Ali Beheshti Namdar; Samaneh Bakhshi; Elham Mokhtari Amirmajdi; Mohammad Derakhshan; Atieh Yaghoubi; kiarash Ghazvini

 Abstract

-Background: Based on serological studies the prevalence of Helicobacter pylori infection in Iranian adults is up to 80%.
+Introduction: Based on serological studies, the prevalence of Helicobacter pylori infection in Iranian adults is up to 80%.
 Gastritis, peptic ulcer, and gastric adenocarcinoma are common clinical outcomes of this infection in Iran.
-Since antibiotic resistance patterns of Helicobacter pylori are different ...
+Since antibiotic resistance patterns of Helicobacter pylori are geographically ...

 Read More